Expanding a Microsoft 365-based product into Europe often looks straightforward from the outside.

-European buyers evaluate governance, security and collaboration tools through a lens shaped by regulation, risk, and an expectation of clarity from the first conversation.
+European organisations evaluate governance, security and collaboration tools through a lens shaped by regulation, risk and an expectation of clarity from the first conversation.
+That doesn’t mean the bar is higher.
+It means the criteria are different.

-With that in mind, we’ve highlighted five areas that make the biggest difference when you’re preparing to grow your product in the EMEA region.
+With that in mind, here are five areas that consistently make the biggest difference when North American teams prepare to grow their Microsoft 365-based product in the EMEA region.

 1. Europe doesn’t buy speed, it buys certainty